 - Where: At the border of Tennessee and North Carolina

 - Suggestion by Ketki from Dotted Globe

-Great Smoky Mountains National Park is a popular nature getaway in any season, attracting millions of visitors every year.
+Great Smoky Mountains National Park is a popular nature getaway in any season, #1 among the most visited national parks in the USA.
 But in my opinion, the best time to visit the Smokies is in the fall when the park is awash in brilliant autumn colors.
 It’s one of the best National Parks for October holidays!

 While the peak fall color changes from foothills to mountain peaks, the leaves color in yellow, orange, red, and even occasional violet tints.
 If you visit the Smokies from mid-October to early November, you are sure to see some beautiful fall foliage in the park!
 Just try to avoid weekends towards the end of October as it’s one of the busiest times of the year in the Smokies!

 Start your visit in Gatlinburg, Tennessee which is the gateway to exploring the Great Smoky Mountains.
 The city is full of fall decor including pumpkins and scarecrows and events like Oktoberfest.
 But the real fun lies inside the national park.